zenml-io/zenml/docs/book/deploying-zenml/zenml-cloud/user-management.md

 # User Management

+In ZenML Cloud, there is a slightly different entity heirarchy as compared to the open-source ZenML framework.
+This document walks you through the key differences and new concepts that are cloud-only.
-### Organizations, Tenants, and Roles
+## Organizations, Tenants, and Roles

-ZenML Cloud arranges various aspects of your work experience around the concept of an **Organization.** This is the topmost level structure within the ZenML Cloud environment.
-Generally, an organization contains a group of users and one or more tenants, which are individual, isolated deployments of the ZenML server.
+ZenML Cloud arranges various aspects of your work experience around the concept of an **Organization**.
+This is the top-most level structure within the ZenML Cloud environment.
+Generally, an organization contains a group of users and one or more **tenants**.
+Tenants are individual, isolated deployments of the ZenML server.

 Every user in an organization has a distinct role.
 Each role configures what they can view, modify, and their level of involvement in collaborative tasks.
 A